-The District's pension contributions for the year ended June 30, 2019 were equal to the required contribution total.
-Pension contributions were approximately \$1,619,000, with \$1,588,000 specifically for the Defined Benefit Plan.
+The District's pension contributions for the year ended June 30, 2020 were equal to the required contribution total.
+Total pension contributions were approximately \$1,598,000.
+Of the total pension contributions, approximately \$1,560,000 was contributed to fund the Defined Benefit Plan and approximately \$38,000 was contributed to fund the Defined Contribution Plan.

-The District's OPEB contributions for the year ended June 30, 2019 were equal to the required contribution total.
-OPEB benefits were approximately \$453,000, with \$426,000 specifically for the Defined Benefit Plan.
+The District's OPEB contributions for the year ended June 30, 2020 were equal to the required contribution total.
+Total OPEB contributions were approximately \$457,000.
+Of the total OPEB contributions, approximately \$429,000 was contributed to fund the Defined Benefit Plan and approximately \$28,000 was contributed to fund the Defined Contribution Plan.